-- the industry and market data in this Offering Circular have been extracted without material amendment from the management records of the Group; - the non-financial operating data included in this Offering Circular have been extracted without material amendment from the Group's 2016 and 2015 Annual Reports; and - the historical financial information included in this Offering Circular in respect of the Group as of and for the years ended 31 December 2016 and 31 December 2015 has been extracted without material adjustment from the 2016 Financial Statements (which includes the 2015 Restated Statement of Income).
-The historical financial information included in this Offering Circular in respect of the Group as of and for the year ended 31 December 2014 has been extracted without material adjustment from the 2015 Financial Statements.
+- the industry and market data in this Offering Circular have been extracted without material amendment from the management records of the Group; - the non-financial operating data included in this Offering Circular have been extracted without material amendment from the Group's 2017 Half-Year Results and 2016 and 2015 Annual Reports; and - the historical financial information included in this Offering Circular in respect of the Group as at and for the six months ended 30 June 2016 and 2017 has been extracted without material amendment from the 2017 Interim Financial Statements.
+The historical financial information included in this Offering

+Circular in respect of the Group as at and for the years ended 31 December 2016 and 31 December 2015 has been extracted without material adjustment from the 2016 Financial Statements (which includes the 2015 Restated Statement of Income).
+The historical financial information included in this Offering Circular in respect of the Group as at and for the year ended 31 December 2014 has been extracted without material adjustment from the 2015 Financial Statements.